Veteran Remembrance Banners

 Veteran Remembrance Banner Program

-From October 13 through November, commemorative banners to honour local veterans who gave their lives inWorld War I and World War II, will be displayed along Highway 19A between McMillan and McVickers Streets.
+Last year, from October 13 through November, commemorative banners to honour local veterans who gave their lives inWorld War I and World War II were displayed along Highway 19A between McMillan and McVickers Streets.

-Earlier this year, Council approved the veteran banner program to honour the veterans whose names are listed on the Parksville Cenotaph.
+Earlier in 2020, Council approved the veteran banner program to honour the veterans whose names are listed on the Parksville Cenotaph.
 There are sixty names on the Cenotaph from the two world wars and through extensive research we have been able to obtain images and information for thirty-one veterans.

 Many residents have shared personal stories and valuable information about family members, information not otherwise obtainable through archives or museums.
 This process of gathering information and stories to personalize the lives of these veterans has been rewarding.
-Over the next year, our research will continue and as the program evolves, we will share photographs and stories on our website.
+Our research will continue and as the program evolves, we will share photographs and stories on our website.
 We will continue our search for information and if you can help, contact Deb Tardiff (250 954-3073; firstname.lastname@example.org.)